GeekZoneHQ/web/readme.md

 ### Working on the front-end code

-> The following commands all need to be run in the virtual environment.
+> All commands in this section need to be run in the virtual environment.

 The website currently uses Tailwind CSS to style the front end.
 Tailwind works by generating a stylesheet at `theme/static/css/styles.css`, using settings located at `theme/static_src`.